FISHING REPORT

 Saturday 8am to 6pm

-The West Branch is running at a very manageable 600 CFS at the moment, allowing for plenty of wading opportunities, and solid flows for fishing from a boat.
-Again, we’ll see what impact the incoming rain has on the situation.
-That said, reports indicate solid bug activity in the way of caddis, March browns, and sulphurs.
-Reports have indicated relatively tough fishing on the West Branch with most success stories coming late in the day, often a dusk and even beyond.
-This weekend’s weather will likely shake that pattern up so stay on your toes.
+The West Branch is running at a manageable 680 CFS at the moment, allowing for solid wading opportunities, and solid flows for fishing from a boat.
+Reports indicate solid bug activity in the way of sulphurs, isos, cahills and caddis.
+Reports have indicated increasingly good fishing on the West Branch with some major windows of rising fish being reported.
 In any case, keep in mind that dry fly fishing on the West Branch can be pretty tricky; long leaders and downstream services can be mandatory in plenty of instances so come prepared.
-Much the same can be said about the East Branch which is also fishing decently.
-Flows out that way are running at over 340 CFS as this is being written, we’ll see how much that changes in the coming days.
+On the east branch, flows are running just under 260 CFS as this is being written.
 Expect that hatch on the East Branch will be similar to what’s already been laid out above.
-We are open 7 days a week going forward, see above for exact hours.
-We wish you all a happy and safe Memorial Day weekend, good luck out there and we hope to see you soon!
+For the sake of water temperatures, you’ll want to seek out higher access points on the east branch.
+Remember, take a temperature everywhere you plan to fish!
+We are open 7 days a week, see above for exact hours.
+We wish you all a pleasant and safe weekend, good luck out there and we hope to see you soon!

 FOLLOW US ON ALL OUR SOCIAL MEDIA ACOUNTS: INSTAGRAM FACEBOOK YOUTUBE